-AML/CFT requirements were extended to auditors; external advisors and tax advisors; estate agents; fiat to crypto exchange providers; custodian wallet providers; and galleries, auction houses, and intermediaries in free ports engaging in the trade of art valued higher than EUR10,000.
+AML/CFT requirements as part of the 5th Money Laundering Directive were extended to auditors; external advisors and tax advisors; estate agents; fiat to crypto exchange providers; custodian wallet providers; and galleries, auction houses, and intermediaries in free ports engaging in the trade of art valued higher than EUR10,000.
 These firms were required to comply with all applicable AML/CFT laws and regulations.

 Anonymous accounts, passbooks, or safe deposit boxes were prohibited by the 5AMLD.
 A lower monthly transaction limit of EUR150 (down from EUR250) was also introduced for anonymous prepaid cards, necessitating due diligence requirements on holders of cards loaded with funds above that level.
 Online payment limits of EUR50 were also introduced.

-4AMLD had previously allowed for remote IDV, but 5AMLD also specifically sanctioned the use of electronic platforms, where they were regulated, recognised, approved, or accepted by the relevant national authorities.
+4AMLD had previously allowed for remote IDV, but the 5th Money Laundering Directive also specifically sanctioned the use of electronic platforms, where they were regulated, recognised, approved, or accepted by the relevant national authorities.
 Firms could therefore now adopt electronic verification upon evidence that national eID programmes were in place, and as long as they were using an approved vendor.

 Previously, under 4AMLD, businesses were required to conduct EDD on transactions that had ‘no apparent legal or economic purpose’, which were either complex and unusually large or demonstrated unusual patterns.
 Under 5AMLD, however, more grounds for EDD were provided, meaning that enhanced checks needed to be conducted if any one condition – high complexity, unusual size, unusual pattern, or no apparent legal or economic purpose – could be identified.

-Countries were required to issue a national functional list of PEPs, not the PEP names themselves.
+Countries were required to issue a national functional list of politically exposed persons, not the PEP names themselves.
 This would hypothetically make it easier for firms to identify high-ranking PEPs, as opposed to public officials that represent a lower risk of money laundering.

 While many countries have fully translated and implemented these measures, performance remains patchy and there are several countries that have failed to do so, leading the European Commission (EC), the EU’s bureaucracy, to initiate public proceedings against those countries for non-compliance.
 While 70% of countries have implemented the 5AMLD, a 30% gap remains.
 Countries that have partially adopted the 5AMLD include Belgium, Czech Republic, Hungary, Ireland, Netherlands, Poland, and Spain.
 Only Cyprus has been identified as not implementing any measures, although they recently announced the launch of their beneficial ownership registry later this year.
 The EU has launched “infringement procedures” against 22 countries for failing to or delaying “the notification of national transposition measures or their incompleteness.”
 These include Austria, Belgium, Croatia, Cyprus, Czech Republic, Denmark, Estonia, France, Ireland, Greece, Hungary, Lithuania, Luxembourg, Malta, Netherlands, Poland, Portugal, Romania, Slovakia, Slovenia, Spain, and Sweden.